Hey There, Fellow Tree Hugger!

 You might choose to make your own dragon…or perhaps a beetle, earthworm, salamander, mushroom, snail, or some other cool critter that lives in the humus layer of the forest.
 Whatever you choose, that organism will become the focal point of your box.
 You’ll also make leaves and other “detritus” to keep your critter (or fungi) safely hidden from predators.

 You’ll notice there aren’t a lot of photos of the project in the various stages of development.
 That’s not a mistake.
 I want you to create your own miniature forest floor; I’d rather you don’t copy mine.
 That’s what makes art so much fun…everybody does it differently.
 So, be creative and enjoy yourself!
-And don’t forget to subscribe to the Tree Huggin’ Tribe (there’s a link to subscribe at the bottom of this article) so you can post a picture of your creation in our nature journal!
+I'd love to see a picture of your forest floor in a box!
+You can email it to me at [email protected] Who knows...maybe I'll even add it to this page!

-2. Use a clay roller or heavy glass bottle to roll out a thin piece of brown clay to represent the forest floor.
+Step 2: Use a clay roller, rolling pin, or heavy glass bottle to roll out a thin piece of brown clay to represent the forest floor (if using a rolling pin, wash thoroughly after you're finished to remove clay particles and residue).
 Cut the clay to fit inside your tin box.
 You’ll notice I’ve also pre-formed my dragon’s wings as well.
 These were made using liquid clay and a silicone lace leaf mold.
 They are very soft and flexible.

-3. Next, form the body of your critter or your mushroom.
+Step 3: Next, form the body of your critter or your mushroom.
 If you choose to craft fungi, you’ll want to make them fairly flat so they fit inside your box.
 That’s ok, because fungi come in all different shapes and sizes, as evidenced by the gallery of pictures in the fungi section above.
-If you want to make a dragon or salamander, roll out a small piece of clay in the shape you see below.
+If you want to make a dragon or salamander, roll out a small piece of clay into a thin log shape, stretching it out to a point for the tail.
+Refer to the picture for ideas.
 Make sure your critter isn’t too big for its box!

-4. Continue to sculpt your critter (or fungi) to your liking.
+Step 4: Continue to sculpt your critter (or fungi) to your liking.
 I added small black pieces to represent closed eyes and individual scales on his back.
 For a salamander, you’ll want to add 4 legs and maybe some spots on its back.
+Be creative...this is your little square of the forest floor!

-5. Add a few sparkly flatback crystals (these must be glass or they will melt in the oven) for decoration and your critter is ready to bake (or dry).
+Step 5: Add a few sparkly flatback crystals (these must be glass or they will melt in the oven) for decoration, and your critter is ready to bake.
+If using air dry clay, wait until your critter has thoroughly dried before gluing the crystals on.
+If you plan to paint your air dry clay creation, crystals should be added after that step.

-- Lastly, you’ll want to make your detritus.
-I used a silicone mold to make several leaves of different colors to toss in with the dragon.
-I baked the leaves separate from the dragon so they could be removed.
-Raw clay sticks to itself, so any pieces touching each other during the baking process will be permanently glued together.
+Step 6: Lastly, you’ll want to make your detritus.
+I used a silicone mold to make several leaves of different colors to toss in with the dragon, but you can form your own leaves without a mold easily enough.
+I baked the leaves separate from the dragon so they could be moved around or removed from the box.
+Raw clay sticks to itself, so any pieces touching each other during the baking (or air-drying) process will be permanently glued together.

-8. Once your oven is preheated properly, place your tin (leave the lid off – you don’t need to bake it unless you put clay decoration on it) inside the oven.
+Once your oven is preheated properly, place your tin (leave the lid off or open – you don’t need to bake it unless you put clay decoration on it) inside the oven.
 Be sure not to put it right next to the coils as it may burn.
-If you have room, you can bake individual leaves or other “detritus” next to the tin as well.
+If you have room, you can bake individual leaves or other “detritus” on a piece of cardstock paper or cardboard next to the tin.
 Set a timer for 45 minutes and check the oven temperature (and your clay) every 15 minutes to make sure everything is ok.

 The finished product is below...